 Harvest Period.
 When the freezer pressure switch (56, FPS) contact closes, a control relay (CR) is energized.
 The "CR" relay stops the water pump and starts the cutter motor.
-The "A" (liquid line) solenoid valve closes, the "D" (thaw gas) solenoid valve opens and the thaw timer (T) is energized.
+The "A1" & "A2" liquid line solenoid valves close , the "D" (thaw gas) solenoid valve opens and the thaw timer (T) is energized.

 The defrost pressure switch (dps) will open and close the "D" valve to maintain the proper pressure to get the ice to release but not add unnecessary heat.
 As the ice releases and drops through the rotating cutter and onto the cutter disc, it is discharged through the side opening of the water tank.
 The harvest timer (T) is to be set for the time required to discharge all the ice plus 30 seconds longer (usually 2 1/2 minutes).